 Planning and scheduling of activities and social functions should be planned well in advance.
-Proposed social functions must be approved by the Dean of Students and properly scheduled on the official College calendar.
+Proposed social functions must be approved by the Director of Student Activities and properly scheduled on the official College calendar.
 The following steps are necessary in scheduling functions:

-- 1. Select a tentative date on the campus calendar in the Office of the Dean of Students. - 2.
-Confirm availability of facility being used. - 3.
-Confirm calendar date with the Dean of Students Office. - 4.
+- 1. Select a tentative date on the campus calendar in the Office of Student Activities. - 2.
+Confirm availability of facilities being used. - 3.
+Confirm calendar date with the Director of Student Activities. - 4.
 Plan accordingly with advisor(s): set-up, security, and other event needs. - 5.
 Make arrangements for clean-up and follow-up required after the event.